 Stains on interior ceilings and around fireplaces, skylights, dryer vents, etc.

-Near trees and shrubs that touch your roof, siding or gutters
+Near trees and shrubs that touch your roof and siding

 Dry Rot Solutions